 The end of the year means one thing for nonprofit organizations —fundraising, and lots of it.

 Year-end giving plays a crucial role in the yearly strategies of practically every nonprofit.
-Whether your year-end campaigns help to fund specific projects or to support your annual fund, or simply make up critical fundraising gaps after a year of disruptions, your team probably already puts considerable thought into preparing for the end of the year.
+Whether your year-end campaigns help fund specific projects, support your annual fund, or simply make up critical fundraising gaps after a year of disruptions, your team probably already puts considerable thought into preparing for the end of the year.
 However, taking some extra time to update and refine your year-end giving strategies is never a bad idea.

 Year-End Giving Statistics